antonycja/lpt-lms/README.md

 Describe how users can interact with your system.
 Provide examples or usage scenarios.

 ## Contributing
 We welcome contributions from the community.
-To contribute to lpt-lms, please follow these guidelines [CONTRIBUTING.md] (link to your contribution guidelines).
+To contribute to lpt-lms, please follow these guidelines CONTRIBUTING.md.

 ## License